fxpio/composer-asset-plugin/README.md

 ##### Why this plugin?

-Currently, for
-manage dependencies of javascript asset in a project PHP, we have several possibilities:
+Currently, for managing dependencies of assets in a PHP project, we have several possibilities:

 1. Install Node.js and use NPM or Bower command line in addition to Composer command line
-2. Do the solution 1, but add the Composer scripts to automate the process
+2. Do  $1, but add Composer scripts to automate the process
-3. Include assets directly in the project (really not recommended)
+3. Include assets directly in the project (not recommended)
 4. Create a repository with all assets and include the `composer.json` file (and use Packagist or an VCS Repository)
-5. Adds Package Repository in `composer.json` with the direct download link
+5. Add a package repository in `composer.json` with a direct download link
-6. Creates a Satis or Packagist server
+6. Create a Satis or Packagist server
 7. Other?

 It goes without saying that each javascript, css, etc library should be developed with the usual tools for that language, which front-end developers know well.
-However, in the case of a complete project in PHP, it is shouldn't be necessary to use several tools (php, nodejs, composer, npm, bower, grunt, etc...) to simply install these assets in your project.
+However, in the case of a complete project in PHP, it shouldn't be necessary to use several tools (php, nodejs, composer, npm, bower, grunt, etc...) to simply install these assets in your project.

-It is in this context that this plugin was created: Most developers will not a composer.json file to their projects simply to support php based projects, especially when npm and/or bower already exist and are widely used.
+It is in this context that this plugin was created: Most developers will not a add a composer.json file to their projects just to support php based projects, especially when npm and/or bower already exist and are widely used.

 Documentation